tfrink/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 4. Select **Next** and then select **Next** for the resource address section.

-5. In the **Booking options** window select the **Allow scheduling only during working hours** check box.
+5. In the **Booking options** window, select the **Allow scheduling only during working hours** check box.

 6. Uncheck the **Auto-accepts meeting request** check box.
 In the **Booking delegates** field, enter **Holly Dickson** and **Nestor Wilke**. </br></br>
 	**Note:** This option allows a user to filter booking requests.

-7. Ensure the box next to **Automatically decline meetings outside of limits below** is selected; otherwise, you won't be able to enter the information in the following steps.
+7. Ensure the box next to **Automatically decline meetings outside of limits below** is selected.
+If this option is not selected, you won't be able to enter the information in the following steps.

 8. In the **Booking window (days)** field, enter **60** days.  </br></br>
 	**Note:** As a best practice, organizations should establish a company standard so that events do not over-book locations.